mk-fg/reliable-discord-client-irc-daemon/README.rst

 ```````````````````````````

 Discord name translation is "mostly" deterministic due to one exception -
-channels with exactly same name within same server/guild, which discord allows.
+channels with same (casemapped) IRC name within same server/guild,
+which discord allows for.

-Only when there is a conflict, these are suffixed by .1, .2, etc in alpha-sort
+When there is a conflict, chan names are suffixed by ``.<id-hash>``
-order of their (constant) IDs, so same combination of channels will retain same
-suffixes, regardless of any ordering quirks.
+(see chan-dedup-\* config options), to allow using both channels through IRC.

-Renaming conflicting channels will rename IRC chans to unsuffixed ones as well.
+Renaming conflicting channels on Discord will rename IRC chans to remove
+no-longer-necessary suffixes as well.
+Such renames affect thread-channels too.

-Note that when channels are renamed (incl. during such conflicts),
+Note that when channels are renamed (including name conflicts),
-IRC notice lines about it are always issued in both affected channels
+IRC notice lines about it are always issued in affected channels,
-and any relevant monitor/leftover channels.
+and any relevant monitor/leftover channels, topic should be changed
+to reflect that old-name channel is no longer useful, and posting msgs
+there should emit immediate warnings about it.

 WARNING :: Session/auth rejected unexpectedly - disabling connection
 ````````````````````````````````````````````````````````````````````